littleraskol/ReRegeneration/ReRegeneration/readme.txt

 3. KNOWN ISSUES

+-In the mod config menu, there might be situations where numbers show as being one less than expected (e.g., 89 instead of 90).
+This is due to some kind of floating point conversion issue and is merely cosmetic, probably.
 -During cutscenes, there may be brief windows of time when the conditions of a cutscene enable regeneration to briefly work.
 This seems to be because cutscenes sometimes briefly allow the game clock to advance time.
 -It might be possible to "cheese" the running rate regen for health due to its typically long check time.
 You're on your honor!